sagecodes/make-a-wildlife-object-detector/README.md

 ## Training the model

-I trained my model with the default settings in tensflow for about and hour and a half.
+I trained my model with the default settings in tensorflow for about and hour and a half.
 In my case that was 38k epochs.
 Our data set is small so each epoch is not long.

 --------------